JacobYLiu/JacobYLiu/README.md

 Software Engineer <img src="cyndaquil-pokemon.gif" width="45px">
 --------------------------

 Currently, I am a Software Engineer actively job applying and learning new technologies during the day.
 Sharpening my skills daily by developing ongoing projects and reviewing online courses.
-Experienced in using Python, Javascript, Node.js, and SQL for front-end development and data science.
+Experienced in using Python, Javascript, React, and SQL for front-end development and data science.
 Seeking job opportunities as a Front-end Web Engineer, Mobile Engineer, Data Scienist, Data Engineer, or Software Engineer

 * 🏠 Bay Area, California > 🌍 Based in Austin, Texas
 * 🎓 December 2021 - Graduated University of California, Riverside with Bachelor of Science, Computer Science